 So, how can we continue to enjoy our outdoor workouts without risking injury, illness or even just an hour’s worth of misery?

 It may be hard to imagine on a cold winter’s day that going outside could be good for you.
 After all, didn’t Mom say you’d catch your death if you ventured out?

-In most cases, though, as long as we take the right precautions, it’s true.
-Here are some of the reasons why.
+In most cases, however, as long as we take the right precautions, it’s true.
+Here are some of the reasons why:

 - Burn more fat: Some studies have suggested that exercising in the cold weather may help us to burn more fat.
 In 2014, for example, researchers found that exposure to cold temperatures converted “white” fat tissue to the more active “brown” fat that burns calories for heat.

 These all provide powerful arguments for exercising outdoors, but there are some risks we have to be aware of too.

 When temperatures drop to an uncomfortable level — at around freezing (32 degrees Fahrenheit) — there are some dangers to exercising outside.

 First, let’s talk about the immune system.
 Your mom used to warn you not to go out in the cold because you might catch a cold.
 Although exercise boosts the immune system in general, if you go out in the winter, it could have the opposite effect.

 Research published in PloS One, for example, showed that when participants exercised in 72 F, they experienced a boosted immune response, but when they exercised in 32 F, that response was suppressed.
 Those who spent time in the cold before exercising, however, to the point of shivering, didn’t see this response.